lightlace/cpp-docs.de-de/docs/c-runtime-library/reference/csinh-csinhf-csinhl.md

 ## <a name="return-value"></a>Rückgabewert

-Der Hyperbelsinus von *z*, im Bogenmaß.
+Der Hyperbelsinus von *z*, im Bogenmaß zurück.

 ## <a name="remarks"></a>Hinweise